 Prior to joining the legal academy, Professor Vaughan worked as an associate for Tew, Zinober, Barnes, Zimmet, & Unice in Clearwater, Florida, practicing commercial litigation, representing municipal corporations, analyzing liability reports for insurance companies, and drafting appellate briefs.
 Other areas of law that Professor Vaughan has experience in include contracts, personal injury, real estate, banking, and workers' compensation.

-Professor Vaughan’s contributions to Stetson throughout her career go beyond being a professor and dean, as demonstrated by her receipt of multiple Outstanding Faculty Service Awards.
-She is currently a Professor of Law and has been Associate Dean for Student Engagement, Associate Director of the Center for Excellence in Advocacy, interim director of International Programs, resident director of Overseas Programs, Special Assistant to the Dean for Alumni and Development, Director of the Tampa Law Center, co-director of Legal Research and Writing, and the Moot Court advisor.
-During her time as Moot Court advisor, Stetson University College of Law won numerous first-place awards in every category, including best team, best brief, and best oralist.
-Professor Vaughan co-coached Stetson’s Willem C. Vis International Commercial Arbitration Moot teams to be world champions in 2005 and silver medalists in 2006 and 2009, and winner of the First Annual Video Contest in 2018.
+Professor Vaughan's contributions to Stetson throughout her career go far beyond being a Professor, as demonstrated by her receipt of multiple Outstanding Faculty Service Awards.
+She is currently a Professor of Law and has been Associate Dean for Student Engagement, Associate Director of the Center for Excellence in Advocacy, Associate Director and Interim Director of International Programs, Resident Director of Overseas Programs, Special Assistant to the Dean for Alumni and Development, Director of the Tampa Law Center, Associate Director and Co-Director of Legal Research and Writing, and the Moot Court Advisor.
+During her time as Moot Court Advisor, Stetson University College of Law won numerous first-place awards in every category, including best team, best brief, and best oralist.
+Professor Vaughan co-coached Stetson's Willem C. Vis International Commercial Arbitration Moot teams to be World Champions in 2005 and Silver Medalists in 2006 and 2009, and winner of the First Annual Video Contest in 2018.
 Most recently, Stetson's team advanced to the Elite 8 of more than 370 teams from around the world.
-Professor Vaughan herself has won the Moot Court Board Cornerstone Award, an award and resolution for a decade of success with Stetson’s Moot Court, and has a graduation award named in her honor, The Stephanie A. Vaughan Excellence in Advocacy Award, which is to be given each year at graduation to a student who embodies excellence in advocacy.
+Professor Vaughan herself has won the Moot Court Board Cornerstone Award, an Award, and Resolution for a Decade of Success as Stetson's Moot Court, and has a graduation award named in her honor, The Stephanie A. Vaughan Excellence in Advocacy Award, which is to be given each year at graduation to a student who embodies excellence in advocacy.